- GDP (PPP):

-Bahrain’s economic freedom score is 62.0, making its economy the 74th freest in the 2022 Index.
+Bahrain’s economic freedom score is 62.5, making its economy the 68th freest in the 2023 Index.
+Its score is 0.5 point better than last year.
 Bahrain is ranked 4th among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.

 Ruled since the 18th century by the Al-Khalifa family, initially as a British protectorate, Bahrain gained independence in 1971 and became a constitutional monarchy in 2002.
-In 2011, domestic unrest spearheaded by Shia political activists demanding a new constitution and greater political power led to a crackdown supported by Gulf Cooperation Council security forces.
-The crown prince’s adoption of key reforms eventually eased tensions, but some opposition parties were banned in 2018.
+Despite the adoption of key reforms, some opposition parties were banned in 2018.
+In 2020, King Hamad appointed Crown Prince Salman bin Hamad Al Khalifa to be prime minister.
 Oil revenues provide 85 percent of government revenues.
-Bahrain is a banking and financial services hub and the regional home for many multinational firms.
-A peace agreement with Israel was signed in September 2020, clearing the way for normalization of trade, investment, technological cooperation, and tourism between the two countries.
+Bahrain is a banking and financial services hub and regional home to many multinational firms.
+A September 2020 peace agreement with Israel should facilitate the normalization of trade, investment, technological cooperation, and tourism between the two countries.

 Rule of Law

 The overall rule of law is weak in Bahrain.
 The country’s property rights score is above the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.

 Bahrain imposes no personal income or (for most companies) corporate taxes.
 The tax burden equals 2.9 percent of GDP.
 Three-year government spending and budget balance averages are, respectively, 33.5 percent and –12.6 percent of GDP.
 Public debt equals 128.5 percent of GDP.